kndugan/pacmen/README.md

 ## How to Run

 To create a PacMan, click on the _"Add PacMan"_ button.
 The button will create a PacMan in various sizes in different areas of the browser.
+The user can create unlimited PacMen.

 To begin the game, click the _"Start Game"_ button and the PacMen will move about the browser at their own pace at random velocities.
+Every time the user clicks the _"Start Game"_ button, the PacMen will begin to move faster.

 Additional PacMen can be created while the game is active by clicking the _"Add PacMan"_ button.